 - Are custom fitted to suit the individual rider.

-- Feature wheels with 20-inch wheels or 16-inch (Bike Friday tikit).
+- Feature wheels with 20-inch wheels or 16-inch (Bike Friday pakiT).

-tikit bikes– The fastest folding bike in our line-up.
-This perfect urban commuting solution folds into a compact package in less than 5 seconds.
-Add a Quick Transit Cover, and your bike becomes stealth — able to get past doormen and bus drivers without a blink!
+pakiT bike– The lightest bike in our line-up.
+This perfect urban commuting solution folds into a convenient, compact package, by adding a backpack your bike becomes stealth – able to get past doormen and bus drivers without a blink, no need to lock your bike outside!

-Tandems 2- or 3-person bikes that either fold or disassemble for travel.
-Pack into one or two suitcases, depending on the model- see the Bike Friday Travel system
+Tandems High performance Tandem you can easily take with you that either folds or disassemble for travel.
+Pack into two suitcases.
+Can be designed for Touring or Road – see the Bike Friday Travel system

 For more details about these models, including photographs and prices, contact us 541-687-0487 or in the US and Canada dial 1-800-777-0258